contentful/widget-sdk/docs/guides/code-review.md

 - [ ] *All points from ['ready for review'](#how-to-make-a-pr) checklist*
 - [ ] You understand what the code is doing
-- [ ] You have run the code on your machine and checked the happy path
+- [ ]  (Optionally) you have run the code on your machine and checked the happy path

 You don't need to review codestyle conventions like spaces and brackets style - that stuff is handled automatically by a linter.